 It’s a familiar tale among private-practice physical therapy clinic owners and really anybody who depends on the whims of insurers — you want to know how to grow your business.
 You’re successful, but you’d like to be more successful.
 You have patients, but you’d like to have more patients.
 Your clinic is growing, but the speed of your growth could be measured by a sundial.

 How, you wonder, can I grow my business?

 You can try a lot of things.
 You might try marketing more on social media or paying for TV ads.
 You could merge with an existing physical therapy practice, which may, of course, mean relinquishing a lot of control.
 Maybe you should simply update your lobby with a new fresh coat of paint if it has seen better days.

-But we think we can make a strong case for turning your private practice into a franchise — a HODS Approved Diagnostics Center.
+But we think we can make a strong case for turning your private practice into a HODS member — a HODS Approved Diagnostics Center.